-By its nature the horrendous act in Manchester Monday night will have the greatest emotional effect on teenagers.
+By its nature, the horrendous act in Manchester will have the greatest emotional effect on teenagers.
 They will relate to being at a concert and the fear, chaos and devastation an act like this would create.
 They will empathise fully with the young people killed or injured and understand the premature robbing of their lives and the effect the injuries will have on their dreams and aspirations.

 This is a time when we have to make ourselves emotionally available to our young people.
 Giving them space to talk about the events, helping them reason out their own understanding of what has happened and why is essential.
-Helping them to resolve their feelings of shock, anger and sadness while not getting emotionally stuck is the real challenge.
+Helping them to resolve their feelings of shock, anger and sadness, while not getting emotionally stuck, is the real challenge.

 Providing the appropriate support will involve us allowing our young person to talk about what has happened and how they feel, no matter how upsetting we find this.
-It will also require us to step back, being sure we don’t force our son or daughter to talk if they don’t want and remembering they may express their feelings in other ways.
+It will also require us to step back, being sure we don’t force our son or daughter to talk if they don’t want to, and remembering they may express their feelings in other ways.

 Discussing our own feelings in an open honest way while trying to balance our emotions will help.
-Allowing our son or daughter to reason things out for themselves rather than imposing our interpretation of events will be important to the process.
+Allowing our son or daughter to reason things out for themselves, rather than imposing our interpretation of events, will be important to the process.
 Enabling our young person to find balance will be crucial.
-Sometimes they will feel guilty about doing nice things so it is important to give them permission.
+Sometimes they will feel guilty about doing nice things, so it is important to give them permission.

 Every detail of what happened will be available on social media and our young people will be spared nothing.
 Any attempts by parents to protect them from this exposure will most likely be unsuccessful and so it will be important to know what is out there and to try and direct them to the most balanced coverage.

 These events will undoubtedly raise moral questions, the wrongness of random murder, the reasons why a person might perpetrate such acts.
-Reaching personal understandings on these issues not only helps young people emotionally resolve them but is also an important aspect of developing as a person.
+Reaching personal understandings on these issues not only helps young people emotionally resolve them, but is also an important aspect of developing as a person.
 As parents our role in this process is to support and guide and to avoid imposing our beliefs on them.

-Coming in the middle of exam time parents will worry that their son or daughter will be distracted and lose focus but often such events work in the opposite way easing stress and helping to put things into perspective.
+Coming in the middle of exam time, parents will worry that their son or daughter will be distracted and lose focus, but often such events work in the opposite way, easing stress and helping to put things into perspective.

-Naturally most parents will, become more protective of their children and teenagers.
+Naturally, most parents will become more protective of their children and teenagers.
 The already existing worries we have about letting them go to concerts and public events will be exacerbated by the thoughts that no event is safe from random acts of terror anymore.
 But we need to take stock and to balance these worries with the importance of allowing children to be children, allowing teenagers to be teenagers.
-We cannot address the physical impact of such an act of terror but we can manage the psychological impacts.
+We cannot address the physical impact of such an act of terror, but we can manage the psychological impacts.

-For the young people and parents directly affected we can only hope that they will find the strength at some time to resolve what for most of us seems unresolvable.
-We cannot truly relate to their losses but can only hope that they in some way may take comfort from the shared pain we all feel.
-For the young people lost we must take comfort in hoping that they lived their short lives fulfilling their aspirations and dreams.
+For the young people and parents directly affected, we can only hope that they will find the strength at some time to resolve what for most of us seems unresolvable.
+We cannot truly relate to their losses, but can only hope that they in some way may take comfort from the shared pain we all feel.
+For the young people lost, we must take comfort in hoping that they lived their short lives fulfilling their aspirations and dreams.